derekgottlieb/challenges/Readme.md

 reduce the jump, and allow you to understand what the structure is, and why it is that way.

+[Video](https://vimeo.com/156726608) explaining how to work through the challenges.

 To solve the challenges
 -----------------------